RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 ### Google OAuth

 We use Google OAuth to login the review system, so you need to set up the Google OAuth in your Google Cloud Platform.
+You MUST do this with your TAMU google account.

 Venture here: https://console.developers.google.com/cloud-resource-manager to set up your Google credentials.
 Click on the CREATE PROJECT button.